 - How many trains should I take;

-- What are the train schedules for each line and station;
+- What are the train times for each line and station;

-- Helps to avoid congestion and mountain paths;
+- Helps to avoid traffic jams and mountain paths;

-- Helps to find restaurants and places I want to visit;
+- Helps me find restaurants and places I want to visit;

-- Alert about closed places and opening hours;
+- Alert on closed places and opening hours;

 - Displays information about tourist places, photos and reviews;